beetbox/beets/.github/ISSUE_TEMPLATE.md

-Describe your problem, feature request, or discussion topic here.
-If you're reporting a bug, please fill out the "Problem" and "Setup" sections below.
-Otherwise, you can delete it.

 ### Problem

+(Describe your problem, feature request, or discussion topic here.
+If you're reporting a bug, please fill out this and the "Setup" section below.
+Otherwise, you can delete them.)

 Running this command in verbose (`-vv`) mode: